eslint/rfcs/designs/2022-eslint-to-esm/README.md

 Node.js ESM has a limitation: ESM cannot be required.
 Approach 2 provides a good compatibility for existing projects that rely on ESLint without requiring users to adopt ESM as well.
 In previous repos, dual-mode was mostly used (except for '@eslint/create-config').

 However, dual-mode also has a few disadvantages:
 1. dependencies.
-Some ESLint's dependencies have been (or will be) ESM-only, which means we won't be able to upgrade them if we continue to support CJS.
-For new dependencies, we cannot use them if they are ESM-only.
+Some ESLint's dependencies have been (or will be) esm-only, which means we won't be able to upgrade them if we continue to support CJS.
+For new dependencies, we cannot use them if they are esm-only.
-2. Slower installation & larger installation volume, even though most users only use ESM, they still need to download CJS modules.
+2. Slower installation & larger volume usage, even though most users only use ESM, they still need to download CJS modules.
 3. Higher maintenance costs.
-You need to add build processes, test and publish ESM/CJS code.
+You need to add a build process, test and publish ESM/CJS code.
 4. The CLIs do not support dual-mode.

-Therefore, I would suggest that we eventually go with ESM-Only, but to give users more time to upgrade, as an intermediate state, we could use dual-mode in ESLint V9:
+In the (very) long run, I would suggest that we eventually go with esm-only, but to give users more time to upgrade, as an intermediate state, we could use dual-mode in ESLint v9:

 * eslint v9:
-    - ESLint CLI: esm only
+    - ESLint CLI: esm-only
-    - Node.js API: dual mode,
+    - Node.js API: dual mode
-* eslint v10:
+* eslint 1x (at the point when the majority of the ecosystem is ready to support it, likely to be v10/v11/...):
-    - ESLint CLI: esm only
+    - ESLint CLI: esm-only
-    - Node.js API: esm only
+    - Node.js API: esm-only

 ## Toolings esm supports

 * mocha ✅
 * proxyquire ❌
 * nyc ❌
-* eslint-plugin-node ❌(Not fully supported, but we could use a fork: eslint-plugin-n)
+* eslint-plugin-node ❗️(Not fully supported, but we could use a fork: `eslint-plugin-n`)

 ## Implementations
 1. ESLint v9
-* package.json + "type": "module"
+* package.json + `"type": "module"`
 * package.json exports
 * package.json engines >= Node.js v12
+* remove `"use strict"`
+* convert `"./foo"` to `"./foo/index.js"`
+* convert `"./foo"` to `"./foo.js"`
+* convert `require/module.exports` => `import/export`
+* esm toolings(`nyc` -> `c8`, `proxyquire` -> `esmock`)
+* cjs supports(build `dist/api.cjs` and `dist/use-at-your-own-risk.cjs` using rollup)
 * update docs to use esm
-* remove 'use strict'
-* convert './xxx' to './xxx/index.js'
-* convert './xxx' to './xxx.js'
-* esm toolings(nyc -> c8, proxyquire -> esmock)
-* cjs supports(build dist/api.js using rollup)

-2. ESLint v10
+2. ESLint 1x
 * remove package.json exports.cjs (use esm-only)
 * remove build process
 * upgrade blocked deps.